 - Occurs after surgery and you are worried about possible infection

 According to the Cleveland Clinic, studies suggest ibuprofen is the champ at fighting fever, pain and inflammation while acetaminophen takes the prize for arthritis and headache relief.
 To maximize the effects of both and minimize the risks of taking too much of either, consider alternating between the two.

 The post Feeling Hot?
-How to Know When Fever is an Emergency appeared first on LifeSigns.
+How to Know When Fever is an Emergency appeared first on LifeSigns in 2019.